Difference Between Personal Property and Real Property

 Personal property is classified into two groups, tangible and intangible.

-Tangible personal property includes vehicles, collectibles, furniture, appliances, etc whereas intangible personal property includes bank accounts, stocks, insurance policies, etc. Money also falls under the intangible property.
+Tangible personal property includes vehicles, collectables, furniture, appliances, etc., whereas intangible personal property includes bank accounts, stocks, insurance policies, etc. Money also falls under intangible property.

-When families insure their home, the insurance policies cover personal properties as well and not just the building.
+When families insure their homes, the insurance policies cover personal properties as well and not just the building.

 What is Real Property?

-For example, a private resident also falls under real property as well land for industrial use like building a factory also falls under the same category.
+For example, a private resident also falls under real property as well as land for industrial use, like building a factory also falls under the same category.

 There is a difference between land and real estate.
-Land refers to both what is underneath the land such as minerals as well as the airspace above the land.
+Land refers to what is underneath the land, such as minerals and the airspace above the land.

 Once a person owns real property, he/she can sell it, keep it for further development, lease it, etc. Estates in real property can also be further divided into freehold estates and non-freehold estates.